Rabbids Invasion: Production

 In October 2010, Ubisoft and Aardman announced a partnership to produce a TV series pilot and several shorts based on the Rabbids franchise.
 The following year, it was announced that 78 animated episodes would be made by Ubisoft's Montreuil-based studio Ubisoft Motion Pictures as its first in-house production.
 In the United States, the series premiered on Nickelodeon on 3 August 2013.
 On 17 December 2013, the series was renewed for a second season of 26 half-hour blocks, with three segments per block.
 On 16 June 2015, it was renewed for a third season.

 A fourth and final season was announced in July 2018.
 This season was not aired by Nickelodeon, and it instead aired on France 3 and Netflix.

 Broadcast

-The series airs on France 3 in France.
+The series aired on France 3 in France.
 In China, Rabbids Invasion ranked as the most-watched children's television series in 2017, having gathered over a billion views.
 Disney Channel Asia premiered the fourth and final season of Rabbids Invasion on 8 July 2019.

-In the United States, from 3 August 2013 onward, the first season (and several episodes of the second season) aired on Nickelodeon.
-The rest of the second season and all of the third season aired only on the Nicktoons channel.
-The fourth and final season was not aired in the United States until Netflix released it in July 2019.
+In the United States, from 3 August 2013 to 7 February 2016, the first season, and several episodes of the second season, aired on Nickelodeon.
+The rest of the second season and all of the third season was aired on the Nicktoons channel.
+The fourth season was not aired in the United States until Netflix released it in July 2019.
 In 2023, the series was picked up by the U.S. video-on-demand service Kabillion.